3HP latent TB treatment

 Public health

 Tuberculosis (TB) is the world’s second leading cause of death from an infectious disease behind COVID-19.
 Latent TB infection occurs when someone is infected with TB-causing bacteria but is asymptomatic and non-infectious.
-About a quarter of the world’s population – 1.7 billion people – are estimated to have latent TB and, over a lifetime, 5-10% will develop active TB.
+About a quarter of the world’s population are estimated to have latent TB and, over a lifetime, 5-10% will develop active TB.
 The chance of latent TB becoming active is much higher in people living with HIV and household contacts of TB patients, particularly children under five.

 Market situation